leokruglikov/leokruglikov.github.io/content/post/groups.md

 The function in the context of a group is called an operation.
 This operation maps two elements of a set to another element of this set.
 Therefore, a group is a set, with a defined operation (the operation can, e.g. be addition, product, composition,...) that we sometimes note as $(G, \circ)$, where $G$ is the set and the $\circ$ corresponds to the binary operation.
+The formal mathematical definition of a group is therefore:

 >The group $(G, \cdot)$ is said to be a group if it obeys 3 conditions:
 >- $\exists!\;e \in G: \forall g \in G, g\circ e = g = e \circ g \quad$.
 In other words, there exists a neutral element, such that composed with